James M. and Marjorie H. Wilson Family

 “Jim Wilson was a most remarkable man—a brilliant, independent, dedicated, and, dare I say it, blunt community leader,” says Rose Meissner, president of the Community Foundation.
 “I was always impressed that he treated me—a much younger female—as a colleague.
 He expected a lot and I worked hard to deliver.
 Once I met Marjorie, I understood why.
 She was every bit his match.
 They were definitely not a case of ‘opposites attract.’
 It was a rare privilege to know them both.”

 A quiet philanthropist, Marjorie did not need or want any ostentatious recognition.
-However, her generosity has had an enormous impact on St. Joseph County.
-Because of Marjorie and the Wilson family, many of our community’s arts and educational institutions are both more vibrant and more secure.
+However, the generosity of the Wilson family has had an enormous impact on St. Joseph County.
+Because of Marjorie, James, and their children, many of our community’s arts and educational institutions are both more vibrant and more secure.